Cimagroup/Experiments-Representative-datasets/README.md

-# Experiments of the paper "Representative Datasets: The Perceptron Case".
+# Experiments of the paper "Representative Datasets: The Perceptron Case" [(You can find it here)](https://arxiv.org/abs/1903.08519) .

 Three experiments were developed: